TLe2023/DirectMarketing/README.md

 | DT - 10pct  | 0.43       | 0.37 (+/- 0.01) | 0.36 (+/- 0.05) | 0.37      | 0.63 (+/- 0.01)           | 0.62 (+/- 0.06)         | 0.60                     |
 | SVM - 10pct | 341.62     | 0.38 (+/- 0.01) | 0.35 (+/- 0.06) | 0.37      | 0.64 (+/- 0.01)           | 0.61 (+/- 0.06)         | 0.60                     |

+The confusion matrix below shows that KNN was able to correcly classify a very small number of "subscribed" observerations and missed most of the "subscribed" observations.
+The other three models provided more decent predictions.

 ![fig12](images/confusionmatrix25.png)

+The Precision-Recall curves and ROC-AUC curves also shows that KNN is trailing behind.
+LR and DT take the leading position.

 ![fig13](images/compare25.png)

-**Given that, SVM and KNN were eliminated and LR and DT continued to be evaluated on the full 7-feature-dataset.**
+**Therefore, KNN was eliminated due to its low score and slow speed.
+While the score of SVM is similar with that of LR and DT, its speed is its drawback.
+SVM was also eliminated.
+LR and DT continued to be evaluated on the full 7-feature-dataset.**

 ### **5.2 Train and Select models on the full 7-feature-dataset**

 The scoring table below shows that LR and DT have similar performance.
+However, DT is much faster.

 | Model         | Train Time | F1 - Train      | F1 - Val        | F1 - Test | Balanced Accuracy - Train | Balanced Accuracy - Val | Balanced Accuracy - Test |
 | ------------- | ---------- | --------------- | --------------- | --------- | ------------------------- | ----------------------- | ------------------------ |